Social media for political campaigns

-You cannot run a successful political campaign without dipping your toe into the world of social media.
+You cannot run a successful political campaign without dipping your toe into the world of social media and supporter engagement.
 Traditional campaign methods now include a "social media how to" section.
 Here at Ecanvasser we always love to encourage our users to explore lots of different platforms ( there are new ones cropping up every day).
 We hope you can find some actionable points in the following Campaign Blueprint resource.

 Lots of out activity are now happening online and that is where we are most interactive with other people, whether that is commenting on a particular news website or Tweeting our support for our local sports team.
 People are present online and therefore it is an excellent space to campaign during an election.

 Social media sites are popping up daily and the most popular ones are the ever famous Facebook, Twitter, and Youtube.
-For any candidate to make a digital imprint, social media is imperative.
+For any candidate or nonprofit software campaigner to make a digital imprint, social media is imperative.

 So let's go into a little bit more detail on some of these social media sites.